The Emperor of All under Heaven once asked the wise tea master Lao Cha:

-Tell me, what happened to the seed of the tea tree from the famous Wuyi Mountain that we sent to Taiwan almost two hundred years ago?
+– Tell me, what happened to the seed of the tea tree from the famous Wuyi Mountain that we sent to Taiwan almost two hundred years ago?

 – It did very well, your majesty.
 It was planted in the dense forest on the frozen summit of Dong Ding Mountain, 1000 meters above sea level.
 There it acquired its unmistakable fruity, honey, and caramel-like taste.
 You’ll feel like you are having a cookie when you drink this tea.

 The environment where the tea grows directly correlates to the name "Frozen Summit."
 In fact, "Dong Ding, or "Frozen Summit", is the name of the mountain itself.
 There, farmers plant tea trees at 1000 meters of altitude.
 The tea garden gets plenty of sunshine in the mornings, but fog covers it entirely in the afternoons.
-Indeed, this is a unique attribute of the Dong Ding area.
 High altitude, dense forest, and good soil naturally create favorable growing conditions for tea trees.
 Thus, the above factors result in the intense, easily recognizable oolong tea taste and the sweet aftertaste of a typical Dong Ding Oolong Tea.

 - Place of Origin: Dongding, Lugu Township, Nantou County, Taiwan

 - Aroma: Oatmeal cookie aroma

 - Taste: Sweet, roasted flavor with fruity notes.
 Slight caramel and honey finish.

 1g per 50ml 3-4min